 Symptoms of anastomotic leaking

-Anastomotic leaks occur in 1 to 3 percent of bypass procedures, depending on the type of surgery.
-A leak may happen up to a month later, but most develop at about three days after surgery.
+Anastomotic leaks occur in 1% to 3% of bypass procedures, depending on the type of surgery.
+A leak may happen up to a month later, but most develop within 3 days after surgery.
 Symptoms of an anastomotic leak include: